↑

 This year I decided to bake a batch of Christmas cut-out sugar cookies before I went to Bob and Kim’s house for our annual Christmas Market Weekend.
 Each year we go to the Old World German Christmas Market located at the Osthoff Resort in beautiful Elkhart Lake WI.
 We usually make cookies and peanut butter balls at their house after the Market but this year I thought it would be easier for me to bake and bring the cookies.
 Bob and Kim could freeze the cookies and then frost them when they wanted too.

 About a week after our weekend, Kim sent me a picture of an empty 5 gallon ice cream pail.
 Kim had written, “Look at what your son did!”
 “He ate all of the cookies!!”
 I then texted her back and said, “Why in the hell did he eat them all, they weren’t even frosted!”
 She texted me back, “He said he had to eat them because they were all cracked.”
-Well that got me thinking….why not make up a tray of all cracked and/or broken sugar cookies, serve them with my favorite, Marshmallow Fluff Frosting (I can eat that stuff with just a spoon) and some leftover sprinkles.
+Well that got me thinking….why not make up a tray of all cracked and/or broken sugar cookies, serve them with my favorite Marshmallow Fluff Frosting (I can eat that stuff with just a spoon) and some leftover sprinkles.

 Thanks Bob for a great idea!